 TRY TO SELL IN PERSON

 Online sites may be of great help, but negotiations and dealings are always better when done in person.
-It may sound a bit old school, but in person dealing will always save you from a lot of the online scams going on in the comic book market.
+It may sound a bit old school, but in-person dealing will always save you from a lot of the online scams going on in the comic book market.
 Whether you are selling a comic book or buying it, try to trade it in person.
 To be honest, a lot of new comic book investors lose their passion and trust in the market because they were scammed and someone took advantage of their lack of experience.
-Sometimes, online scammers trade low-graded comic books, do not pay you the price of your comic book, and run away.
+Sometimes, online scammers trade low-grade comic books, do not pay you the price of your comic book and run away.
 If you are willing to be patient, working with a dealer and being able to assess a collection’s physical condition won’t do any harm; in fact, it can be a good way to get the best deal.

 CONSULT YOUR LOCAL COMIC BOOK STORE